CorporateRewards/docs-myrewards/source/includes/api/core/_permissions.md

 ]
 ```

-This endpoint retrieves all permissions ( resources ) for the current stack
+This endpoint retrieves all permissions for the current stack

 #### HTTP Request